Pre-Physician Assistant BS

 - be accepted by the Physician Assistant Studies program.

-Pre-Physician Assistant biology majors must maintain a GPA of at least 2.0.
-Courses may be repeated only once.
+Pre-Physician Assistant biology majors must maintain a Cumulative GPA of at least 3.0, and are required to earn a grade of “C” or better in all major courses required by the major, including directed electives.
+These major courses may be repeated only once.

 For students who have received Dual Acceptance to the BS and MS programs, they must